Best Sleeping Bag Brands of 2019

 Many of the manufacturers below make products that — if properly cared for — should last a decade or two.
 Many of the sleeping bag brands listed below also have great customer service, long term warranties, and manufacture their products in the USA.

-So here they are, the best sleeping bag brands for lightweight backpacking…
+So here they are, the best sleeping bag brands for lightweight and ultralight backpacking…

 Feathered Friends are an icon of the lightweight backpacking industry.
 Started in 1972 by husband and wife team Peter and Carol Hickner, they have grown into one of the most popular manufacturers of high-quality down garments for lightweight backpacking and alpine adventures.